 About Me (CV here)

-I am currently a third-year PhD student in the Department of Statistics at Harvard University, advised by Dr. Morgane Austern.
+I am currently a rising fourth-year PhD student in the Department of Statistics at Harvard University, advised by Dr. Morgane Austern.
 I am graciously supported by the NSF Graduate Research Fellowship.
-Broadly, I am interested in the intersection of mathematics with statistical methods, such as universality, free probability, and random matrix theory.
+Broadly, I am interested in the intersection of mathematics with statistical methods, such as universality, free probability, theoretical machine learning, and random matrix theory.
 In June 2022, I completed my B.S. in Pure Mathematics and B.S. in Statistics at UCLA.

-Outside of class, I am interested in lots of different things!
-I love playing the guitar & piano, cooking, pottery, shooting film photography, playing chess, learning languages, and more.
+Outside of research, I am interested in lots of different things!
+I love playing the guitar & piano, cooking, making pottery, shooting film photography, tea culture, playing chess, learning languages, and more.
 My favorite artists are the Beatles, the Smiths, Clairo, Nick Drake, Mac DeMarco, and Chopin.

 I do private tutoring for both statistics and mathematics.
-Please feel free to reach out to me by email if you would like tutoring for courses in the Harvard Statistics department, or anything else more general.
-Also check out my Instagram page, Razi ba Riazi, for cool mathematics videos, PhD advice, and more.
+Please feel free to reach out to me by email if you would like tutoring for courses in the Harvard Statistics department, or really anything involving mathematics or statistics.
+Also check out my Instagram page, Razi ba Riazi, for cool mathematics videos, PhD advice, and more!

 Publications